RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-about-body-6" class="accordion-collapse collapse" aria-labelledby="faq-about-header-6" data-bs-parent="#faq-about">
         <div class="accordion-body">
           <p>
-            The adults ranks are (16+): White -> Blue -> Purple -> Brown -> Black.
+            The kids/teens ranks (4-15), and their primary colours are: White -> Grey -> Yellow -> Orange -> Green
           </p>
           <p>
-            The kids/teens ranks (4-15), and their primary colours are: White -> Grey -> Yellow -> Orange -> Green
+            The adults ranks are (16+): White -> Blue -> Purple -> Brown -> Black.
           </p>
           <p>
             Additionally, each belt colour generally requires 4 stripes to progress to the next one.
           </p>
           <p>
-            The time you spend on each belt will depend on your level commitment and understanding of the martial art.
+            The time you spend at each belt rank will primarly depend on your level commitment and understanding of Brazilian Jiu Jitsu.
           </p>
         </div>
       </div>